-Here's a nearly-complete shot from the next Simple Carnival music video, "The Problem with Friends."
+Here's 30 seconds from the next Simple Carnival music video, "The Problem with Friends."
 It may or may not be in 3D, depending on your browser.

 Had an incredible time at 3D-Con.
 Met and hung out with so many interesting people, saw a lot of great 3D art, bought several cool 3D toys, and won the Paul Wing Best in Show award for "A Geek Like Me"!

 I've started a blog focused on the technical end of working with 3D.
 If you're working with stereoscopic imagery in some capacity, this blog is for you: 3d.simplecarnival.com

 I will be at 3D-Con in Murfreesboro, Tennessee this week.
 Besides mingling with like-minded 3D folks and buying 3D gadgets that I probably don't need, I'll be giving two short talks on Friday, July 11 at 10:00 AM.
 The first talk is going to be a live version of my article about retinal rivalry, published in Stereo World earlier this year.
 The second talk is a humorous behind-the-scenes look at how The Simple Carnival's "A Geek Like Me" video was made.
 I'll also be conducting the 3D Filmmakers SIG (special interest group), where I'll channel my inner Larry King by interviewing other filmmakers.

 It turns out that YouTube's 3D player doesn't work properly on all browsers.
 Because of that, new anaglyph versions of The Simple Carnival's 3D videos have been uploaded to YouTube.
 These versions of the videos play correctly on all browsers.
 If you have an iPad, you'll finally be able to watch The Simple Carnival's videos in 3D.
 All you need is red/cyan 3D glasses (with the red filter over your left eye) and you're good to go.